Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 placeholder for img tutor with two situations

-As apparent in the situation, when the meteor is straight above the player, collision detection is very easy.
+It is apparent in the situation, when the meteor is straight above the player, collision detection is very easy.
 All we need to do is calculate a difference between a starting point and an actual position of the meteor.
 Calculated distance just needs to be compared with the planet's radius, which needs to be extended by the radius of single meteor.
 The only impediment in the situation where there is an added rotation, is that to calculate distance, we need to help ourselves with the mentioned [Pythagorean theorem][pyttheorem].